ajavamind/ProcessingAndroidDemo/README.md

 # ProcessingAndroidDemo
+This fork of ProcessingAndroidDemo by Andy Modla adds Android fragment(s).

 This demo explains how to embed processing sketch in your own app.
 For a step by step guide, head over to this wiki - https://github.com/processing/processing-android/wiki/Using-Eclipse-or-Android-Studio-for-Development

 ##Screenshots: